Mechanism Design with Limited Commitment: Introduction

-The main contribution of this paper is to show that, under limited commitment, taking the set of output messages to be the set of posterior beliefs of the designer about the agent's type, that is, $S=\Delta(V)$, is without loss of generality.
-Theorem \ref{maintheorem} shows that in a general mechanism-selection game between an uninformed designer and an informed agent introduced in Section \ref{sec:model}, any equilibrium payoff can be replicated by an equilibrium in which (a) the designer uses mechanisms in which input messages are type reports and output messages are beliefs, (b) the agent always participates in the mechanism, and (c) input and output messages have a \emph{literal} meaning: The agent reports her type truthfully, and if the mechanism outputs a given posterior, this posterior coincides with the belief the designer holds about the agent's type given the agent's strategy and the mechanism.
-Given that any equilibrium payoff can be replicated by mechanisms in which input messages are type reports and output messages are beliefs about the agent's type, we call this class of mechanisms \emph{canonical.}
+The main contribution of this paper is to show that, under limited commitment, it is without loss of generality to take the set of output messages to be the set of the designer's posterior beliefs about the agent's type; that is, $S=\Posteriors$. \autoref{theorem:main-theorem} identifies a set of mechanisms, and hence a mechanism-selection game, that is enough to replicate any equilibrium outcome of any mechanism-selection game in which the designer chooses mechanisms as in \autoref{fig:general}.
+In this game, which we denote the \emph{canonical game}, the designer can only offer mechanisms in which input messages are type reports and output messages are beliefs.
+Moreover, \autoref{theorem:main-theorem} shows that any equilibrium of the canonical game can be replicated by a \emph{canonical equilibrium} in which the agent always participates in the mechanisms offered in equilibrium by the designer, and input and output messages have a \emph{literal} meaning: the agent truthfully reports her type, and if the mechanism outputs a given posterior, this posterior coincides with the designer's equilibrium belief about the agent's type.
+Furthermore, in a canonical equilibrium, the designer only offers the agent \emph{canonical mechanisms}, in which conditional on the output message, the allocation is drawn independently of the agent's type report (see \autoref{fig:canonical}).
+Thus, like the standard revelation principle, \autoref{theorem:main-theorem} implies that to characterize the distributions over types and allocations that can be achieved in some equilibrium in some mechanism-selection game, it is without loss of generality to restrict attention to the analysis of the canonical equilibria of the canonical game.